Getting to Know Your Neighborhood: Inman Square

 Broadway Bicycle School

-Although it’s a bit of a walk from Inman Square, the Broadway Bicycle School is worth a trip, and you might leave on two wheels.
+Although it’s a bit of a walk from Inman Square, the Broadway Bicycle School is worth a trip.
 Established in 1972, this collectively owned full-service bicycle repair shop sells new and used bikes, parts, and accessories and offers classes on bicycle repair.
 While the brand selection isn’t huge—the shop sells mostly Marin’s—there is an inventory of new and reconditioned city-style hybrid and mountain bikes, street bikes, and commuter bikes.
-Customers who want to do their own bike repairs can borrow tools and work space for $15 an hour or $36 an hour if you choose to take advantage of offered instructions.
+Customers who want to do their own bike repairs can borrow tools and work space for a small fee.

 Olé Mexican Grill